 "There are a number of species that contain alkaloids, which are the chemicals that interact with our nervous systems in very, very specific ways," he says.
 "The fly agaric mushroom, this iconic one with the red cap and the white spots, contains a few hallucinogenic compounds that apparently give one the sensation of flying."

-Researchers at Johns Hopkins University in Baltimore are currently working with psilocybin, a psychedelic compound found in over 200 species of mushrooms, in highly-supervised lab studies to see how people react to the hallucinogen, which mimics the effects of serotonin on brain receptors.
+Researchers at Johns Hopkins University in Baltimore are currently working with psilocybin, a psychedelic compound found in more than 200 species of mushrooms, in highly supervised lab studies to see how people react to the hallucinogen, which mimics the effects of serotonin on brain receptors.

-"These people are going on mushroom trips in the lab setting and months later, in the follow up studies, they say that the experiences they had under the influence of the mushrooms are among the most profoundly moving experiences of their lives, both positively and negatively," says Money.
-"One thing that the researchers are looking for to see if the use of these hallucinogenic compounds can improve the quality of life for patients suffering from terminal diseases, since it really seems to be for the majority of people who actually take these compounds, that it's actually an uplifting experience.
+"These people are going on mushroom trips in the lab setting, and months later, in the follow-up studies, they say that the experiences they had under the influence of the mushrooms are among the most profoundly moving experiences of their lives, both positively and negatively," says Money.
+"One thing that the researchers are looking for [is] to see if the use of these hallucinogenic compounds can improve the quality of life for patients suffering from terminal diseases, since it really seems to be, for the majority of people who actually take these compounds, that it's actually an uplifting experience.
 These could be used in a therapeutic setting and perhaps be very powerful in the future."

 On one of the oddest mushrooms studied

-On a penis-shaped mushroom with a foul odor called the Phallus Impudicus
+On a phallic mushroom with a foul odor called Phallus impudicus

-"There's a number of this phallic, foul-smelling mushrooms that we find in tropical ecosystems but they do grow in the United States and elsewhere.
-These are mushrooms that have actually given up this mechanism of spore discharge from gill surfaces. ..
+"There's a number of this phallic, foul-smelling mushrooms that we find in tropical ecosystems, but they do grow in the United States and elsewhere.
+These are mushrooms that have actually given up this mechanism of spore discharge from gill surfaces. ...
 They've done so in favor of dispersing their spores using insects to actually suck up the stinking spore mass.
-As the insects fly away, they deposit the spore mass away from the parent mushroom. ..
+As the insects fly away, they deposit the spore mass away from the parent mushroom. ...
 The phallic shape actually makes sense in the terms of carrying this stinking spore mass into the air.
 The mushroom has to achieve this erection from a buried egg.
-And this thing will be up to 5-6 inches long and attract slugs and snails and flies towards this horrible mass of spores."
+And this thing will be up to 5, 6 inches long and attract slugs and snails and flies toward this horrible mass of spores."